Map-Rank/residat-front-office/docs/index.md

 <a href="https://vitepress.dev/reference/default-theme-home-page"></a>

-RESIDAT is a digital platform for sharing place-based information on climate risks from spatial data and citizen science reports .This platform shall have five main components
+RESIDAT is a digital platform for sharing place-based information on climate risks from spatial data and citizen science reports .This platform shall have five main component
 - Visualization of place-based climate risks
 - information through dashboards
 - Hosting of published reports by community stakeholders